egonzalezt/Dotnet_GC/docs/GC/Types.md

 ## Background garbage collection

 In background garbage collection (GC), ephemeral generations (0 and 1) are collected as needed while the collection of generation 2 is in progress.
-Background garbage collection is performed on one or more dedicated threads, depending on whether it's workstation or server GC, and applies only to generation 2 collections.
+Background garbage collection is performed on one or more dedicated threads, depending on whether it's a workstation or server GC, and applies only to generation 2 collections.

 In .NET, foreground garbage collection occurs when a collection on ephemeral generations is initiated during background garbage collection.
-When this happens, all managed threads are suspended as well and leads to a UI freeze.
+When this happens, all managed threads are suspended as well, and this leads to a UI freeze.
 This is a "pure" blocking GC.
 Background garbage collection occurs automatically and runs in a separate thread from the application's main thread.
 When the background garbage collector detects that enough objects have been allocated in generation 0, it may initiate a foreground garbage collection on generation 0 or generation 1.

 During background garbage collection, the garbage collector thread frequently checks to see if a request for foreground garbage collection has been made.
 If it has, the background collection suspends itself to allow the foreground garbage collection to occur.
 Once the foreground garbage collection is complete, the dedicated background garbage collection thread and user threads resume.